-The simulations were performed using a pressure-entropy variant (Hopkins 2013) of the Tree-PM SPH code P-GADGET3 (Springel 2005), described in Dalla Vecchia et al. (in preparation).
-The subgrid physics model is an improved version of the model used in the Over-Whelmingly Large Simulations project (OWLS; Schaye 2010), that has been developed for the Evolution and Assembly of GaLaxies and their Environments project (EAGLE; Schave 2015).
-In brief, the galaxy formation physics model includes metal-dependent radiative cooling (Wiersma, Schaye & Smith 2009a) and photoheating in the presence of a UV and X-ray background, and the cosmic microwave background (CMB).
+The simulations were performed using a pressureentropy variant (Hopkins 2013) of the Tree-PM SPH code P-GADGET3 (Springel 2005), described in Dalla Vecchia et al. 2014 (in prep.).
+The subgrid physics model is an improved version of the model used in the OverWhelmingly Large Simulations project (OWLS; Schaye et al. 2010), that has been developed for the Evolution and Assembly of GaLaxies and their Environments project (EAGLE, Schave et al. 2014 in prep., Crain et al. 2014 in prep.).
+In brief, the galaxy formation physics model includes metal-dependent radiative cooling (Wiersma et al. 2009) and photo-heating in the presence of a UV and X-ray background, and the cosmic microwave background (CMB).
 Prior to reionization, net cooling rates are computed from the CMB and from a UV and X-ray background that follows the z = 9 model of Haardt & Madau (2001) with a 1 Ryd high-energy cutoff.
-To mimic the temperature boost due to radiative transfer and non-equilibrium effects over the optically thin limit assumed in our simulations (Abel & Haehnelt 1999), we inject 2 eV per hydrogen and helium atom.
-We assume that hydrogen reionizes instantaneously at z = 11.5 (Planck XVI 2014), while the redshift dependence of helium reionization is modelled as a Gaussian centred at z = 3.5 (Theuns et al. 2002) with $\sigma(z) = 0.5$ .
-As shown by Rollinde et al. (2013), the resultant evolution of the temperature-density relation is consistent with measurements of the intergalactic medium (Schaye et al. 2000).
+To mimic the temperature boost due to radiative transfer and non-equilibrium effects over the optically thin limit assumed in our simulations (Abel & Haehnelt 1999), we inject 2 eV per Hydrogen and Helium atom.
+We assume that Hydrogen reionizes instantaneously at z = 11.5 (Planck Collaboration et al. 2013), while the redshift dependence of Helium reionization is modelled as a Gaussian centred at z = 3.5 (Theuns et al. 2002) with $\sigma(z) = 0.5$ .
+As shown by Rollinde et al. (2013), the resultant evolution of the temperature-density relation is consistent with measurements of the intergalactic medium (Schave et al. 2000).

 Star formation follows Schaye & Dalla Vecchia (2008) with a metallicity-dependent threshold (Schaye 2004).
-The model includes stellar evolution (Wiersma et al. 2009b) and stochastic thermal supernova feedback (Dalla Vecchia & Schaye 2012), as well as black hole growth and AGN feedback (Springel, Di Matteo & Hernquist 2005; Booth & Schaye 2009; Rosas-Guevara 2013).
+The model includes stellar evolution (Wiersma et al. 2009) and stochastic thermal supernova feedback (Dalla Vecchia & Schaye 2012), as well as black-hole growth and AGN feedback (Rosas-Guevara et al. 2013; Booth & Schaye 2009; Springel et al. 2005).

-All simulations were run twice: once with gas and the baryon physics described above, and once as DMO.
+All simulations were run twice: once with gas and the baryon physics described above, and once as dark matter only (DMO).
 To investigate the regime of Local Group dwarf galaxies with stellar masses below $10^8 M{\odot}$ and to demonstrate convergence, we use three different resolutions levels labelled L1, L2 and L3, whose parameters are given in Table 1.
 In the DMO simulations, the dark matter particle masses are larger by a factor of $(\Omega_b + \Omega{DM})/\Omega{DM}$ relative to the corresponding hydrodynamic simulations.
-For this work 12 volumes are analysed at L3, 5 volumes at L2 and 1 volume at L1.
-In addition, we have also rerun 1 volume at L3 and L2 without reionization.
+For this work twelve volumes are analysed at L3, five volumes at L2, and one volume at L1.
+In addition, we have also rerun one volume at L3 and L2 without reionization.

 We use a Friends-of-Friends algorithm (FoF, e.g. Davis et al. 1985) to identify overdense structures (FoF-groups), and the SUBFIND algorithm (Springel et al. 2001; Dolag et al. 2009) to identify self-bound substructures within them.
-As they represent the objects most directly associated with individual galaxies, we always refer to the self-bound substructures as 'haloes'.
-For central and isolated galaxies, the terms are largely synonymous, but satellite galaxies may share the same FoF-group while still residing in separate self-bound haloes.
+As they represent the objects most directly associated with individual galaxies, we always refer to the self-bound substructures as "halos".
+For central and isolated galaxies, the terms are largely synonymous, but satellite galaxies may share the same FoF-group while still residing in separate self-bound halos.